Frequently asked questions

 4. If every song has a matching set of lyrics and documents and each person wants to see a different item in the set, you can sequence the lyrics and documents the same way in every song (e.g., always put the lyrics first, then the rhythm chart, then the horn chart).
 Then each person can change Settings > General Settings > Defaults > Document on their device to show that item in the sequence by default (e.g., setting it to 3 would show the horn chart for each song).
 This option allows someone to quickly switch between sets of documents -- for example, from the Trumpet 1 parts to the Trumpet 2 parts -- with one settings change.

-If you are using the default document or default recording setting and need to add a placeholder in some songs, you can use these empty files: Empty Document - Letter, Empty Document - Letter, Empty Recording.
+If you are using the default document or default recording setting and need to add a placeholder in some songs, you can use these empty files: Empty Document - Letter, Empty Document - A4, Empty Recording.

 How can I resize my lyrics?